ARIES-Embedded/meta-aries-msrz/README.md

 In the case where the build machine's distribution is not in the list, a deployment of an isolated build environment using docker or podman containers is required.

+For more information on building with docker see README.docker.

 ## Build Instructions

 Assume that $WORK is the current working directory.